The Pulse of K-Entertainment

 #K-Pop#Big Ocean#Parastar Entertainment#Korea Tourism Organization#Accessible Tourism#HiKR Ground#Korean Tourism

-Big Ocean has been named the Korea Tourism Organization's 2026 accessible tourism honorary ambassador, with the appointment announced after a May 20 event at HiKR Ground in Seoul, according to Autoracing.
-The outlet reported that KTO defines open tourism as a barrier-free travel environment where anyone can move freely and comfortably regardless of disability status, which gives this appointment more policy weight than a routine celebrity signing.
-That matters because KTO is not just borrowing idol visibility here.
-It is attaching one of Korea's public-facing accessibility pushes to a group whose entire identity is built around making performance, movement, and communication work differently.
-Members Chanyeon, PJ, and Jiseok have turned sign language, rhythm cues, and hard-earned precision into Big Ocean's creative language under PARASTAR Entertainment.
-In a K-pop market full of disposable ambassador headlines, this one actually fits the institution, the artists, and the message.
+Big Ocean has been named the Korea Tourism Organization's 2026 accessible tourism honorary ambassador after a May 20 event at HiKR Ground in Seoul, as reported by Starnews' coverage of the official ceremony and confirmed by KTO's own accessible-tourism materials for the venue.
+KTO defines accessible, or open, tourism as a barrier-free travel environment where anyone can move freely and comfortably regardless of disability status, which gives the appointment more policy weight than a routine idol signing.
+That fit is what makes the story land.
+Members Chanyeon, PJ, and Jiseok have already turned sign language, rhythm cues, and precise visual timing into Big Ocean's creative language under PARASTAR Entertainment.
+In a K-pop market full of disposable ambassador headlines, this one actually matches the institution, the artists, and the message.
+It also gives KTO a public campaign face that younger global audiences can understand immediately.

 The appointment also lands at a moment when Big Ocean already has momentum beyond novelty coverage.
-JoySauce's 2024 feature and the Recording Academy's 2025 GRAMMY profile both framed the trio as the first hard of hearing K-pop boy group working at real scale, not as a one-off human-interest footnote.
+HITKULTR already traced that climb in our earlier look at Big Ocean's THE GREATEST BATTLE era, which is why this ambassador role reads like a continuation instead of a one-off headline.
+According to JoySauce's 2024 feature and the Recording Academy's 2025 GRAMMY profile, the trio has been framed as the first hard-of-hearing K-pop boy group working at real scale, not as a one-off human-interest footnote.
 That distinction is the whole point.
 KTO can sell accessible tourism as policy, but Big Ocean makes the idea legible in pop culture.
 The trio already asks audiences to think about music through vibration, visual timing, and sign language.
 Putting them at the front of an accessible travel campaign gives Korea's barrier-free tourism pitch a face that feels earned instead of assigned.

 HiKR Ground makes the symbolism sharper

 HiKR Ground makes the symbolism sharper because the venue already sits inside KTO's tourism ecosystem.
 KTO's official accessible tourism directory describes HiKR Ground as a Korea tourism promotion space in Jung-gu where visitors can experience K-pop and media art, and the same listing notes wheelchair access, elevators, accessible restrooms, and braille signage throughout the building.
 In other words, the venue does not just host a speech and disappear from the story.
 It already functions as a public example of what accessible tourism can look like when infrastructure is designed into the experience.
-Autoracing also reported that KTO chose Big Ocean because the group's image aligns with the values of open, barrier-free travel.
+Starnews, citing KTO and PARASTAR Entertainment, also reported that Big Ocean was chosen because the group's image aligns with the values of open, barrier-free travel.
 Put those pieces together and the appointment starts to read less like ceremonial PR and more like a clean piece of brand logic from KTO.

 Big Ocean already gave the story real substance